dash-09/CodeAlpha/readme.md

 - Make wordpress site.

 ## Task 1: integrated captcha
-✔️ create a form, deployed the form at vercel .
+✔️ create a form, deployed the form at vercel(this form will work as a site) .
 And integrated captcha using gcaptcha.
 [Click here for demo](https://captcha-integrate.vercel.app/)

 ![scc1](https://github.com/dash-09/CodeAlpha/assets/74849401/8123c09a-6abf-466c-b445-6319e990722c)